inntran/git-benchmark-testdata/Menkib/Fulah.markdown

 	An ill-assorted collection of poorly-matching parts, forming a distressing whole.
 		-- Jackson Granholm, "Datamation"
-With Congress, every time they make a joke it's a law; and every time they make a law it's a joke.
+With Congress, every time they  a joke it's a law; and every time they  a law it's a joke.
 		-- Will Rogers
 First law of bate:
 	Never argue with a fool.
 People might not know the difference.